KTRosenberg/Hash_Table_C/ReadMe.md

 allows the user to specify his or her own when initializing a hash table

+to-do:
-to-do: text file input, possibly user input
+text file input and possibly user input, improve resizing (providing an array of prime numbers is an option)

 Compile as individual object files and create executable (in this case using gcc) with: